 Irritations

-(Inspired by all curmudgeons but mainly Andy Rooney)I wrote this in 2006 and updated it a little in 2015.
+(Inspired by all curmudgeons but mainly Andy Rooney)I wrote this in 2006 and updated it a little in 2015 and 2026.

 I miss Andy Rooney on Sixty Minutes, my favorite curmudgeon, and have read three of his books.
 I’d say I agree with him 80% of the time on the big and little issues he likes to tackle.
 Since he points out a lot of things in life that irritate him, I thought I take this gloomy Wednesday after Christmas to follow his lead.